How do you show love when the other person is unsafe?

 Listen to that little voice in your head that keeps telling you something is off.

 If you’re in a manipulative or emotionally abusive relationship, that little mental voice may be dulled from months or years of the other person making you doubt what you know to be true, or feeding you misinformation to keep you off balance.
-In extreme instances that’s called gas lighting.
+That’s called gaslighting.

 to cause (a person) to doubt his or her sanity through psychological manipulation; in reference to the 1944 movie Gaslight, in which an abusive husband secretly and repeatedly dims and brightens the gaslights in the house while accusing his wife of imagining the flickering.